Keepingshtum/CS146/README.md

 Ensure that your contibutions follow the [Contribution Guidelines](CONTRIBUTING.md).
 If they don't, I won't merge your pull requests, and someone else might be able to steal all your hard work!

+Remember, once someone merges code/ notes/ etc. to the repo, it's not a guarantee it's perfect.
+You can always raise new PRs which improve on what's on the Repo already, or raise issues which point out flaws/ areas of improvement.

 ### What counts for extra credit
 Every subfolder you see is one potential area to earn extra credit.